strike-core-services/openvoicex/README.md

-# OpenVoice API Server
+# Openvoicex

-This repository contains different implementations of the OpenVoice Text-to-Speech (TTS) API server, offering both local and cloud deployment options using FastAPI and Modal.
+OpenVoiceX is an enhanced and optimized implementation of the OpenVoice Text-to-Speech (TTS) engine.
+This project provides a production-ready API service with both local and cloud deployment capabilities, leveraging FastAPI for robust local development and Modal for scalable cloud infrastructure.
+The optimizations focus on improved performance, resource efficiency, and enterprise-grade reliability while maintaining the high-quality voice synthesis capabilities of the original OpenVoice library.

 ## Overview